supergiant/control/README.md

 Supergiant empowers developers and administrators through its simplified deployment and management of Kubernetes, in addition to easing the configuration and deployment of Helm charts, taking advantage of Kubernetes' power, flexibility, and abstraction.

 Supergiant facilitates clusters on multiple cloud providers, striving for truly agnostic and impartial infrastructure--and it does this with an autoscaling system that cares deeply about efficiency.
-It asserts through downscaling and resource packing that unutilized infrastructure shouldn't be paid for (and, therefore, shouldn't be running).
+It asserts through downscaling and resource compaction that unutilized infrastructure shouldn't be paid for (and, therefore, shouldn't be running).

 Supergiant implements simple practices that abstract load-balancing, application deployment, basic monitoring, node deployment or destruction, and more, on a highly usable UI.
-Its efficient packing algorithm enables seamless auto-scaling of Kubernetes clusters, minimizing costs while maintaining the resiliency of applications.
+Its efficient compaction algorithm enables seamless auto-scaling of Kubernetes clusters, minimizing costs while maintaining the resiliency of applications.
 To dive into top-level concepts, see [the documentation](https://supergiant.readthedocs.io/en/v1.0.0/About%20Supergiant/architecture/).

 # Features